DaveEveritt/vera-everitt-writing/day-as-a-wren/index.md

 # A Day in The Life of a WREN

 Vera added: “L/WREN to be exact.
-Circa 1943” (Leading WREN)

-[Women’s Royal Naval Service](https://www.forces.net/news/wrens-who-were-they-and-what-did-they-do) (Vera would have been aged 19-20)
+Circa 1943” (Leading WREN — [Women’s Royal Naval Service](https://www.forces.net/news/wrens-who-were-they-and-what-did-they-do)).
+Vera would have been aged 19-20.

 <figure style="width: 80%; margin: 1em auto;">
   <img src="../images/vera-as-wren.png" alt="A portrait of Vera Everitt when a WREN">